 - Consulted with pre-operative patients regarding their pain management plans

 - Provided anesthesia for patients undergoing surgery

-- Assisted consultants during anesthetic and pain management procedures
+- Assisted consultants with anesthetic and pain management procedures

 - Provided pain medications for post-operative clients